Autoura/SahraInterview/README.md

 This skill can be used either:
 * Furhat virtual robot
-* Compiled, and used on Furhat hardware robot
+* Compiled (e.g. IntelliJ), and uploaded/used on a Furhat hardware robot

 ## Scope

 This skill is designed for web streaming.
-In particular the robot will not attend a user like _regular_ Furhat skills.
+In particular the robot will not attend a user like _regular_ Furhat skills, instead will look ahead (i.e. at a video camera)

-It could be used for stage presentations but you need to think about where the robot looks.
+This skill could be used for stage presentations but you need to think about where the robot looks, perhaps including panned glancing towards the audience.

 ## Modes

 The skill can be used in manual mode, or say & listen mode.

+Or you can jump between modes during a conversation.

 ## What to tell others

 If you want to involve others chatting to Sahra they may not be familiar with how Furhat robots work.

-These simple rules will help
+These simple rules will help:

+* OpenAI's responses can take 4-5 seconds to reply.
+Talk when the LED is green (listening), don't talk when red (thinking)
 * Maximum speak time is 20 seconds (Microsoft Speech to Text limit).
 But really should keep questions and interactions short
-* An umm or err is not an interaction
+* An umm or err is not an interaction, nor is whistling.
+It has to be words that the speech to text can pickup
-* OpenAI's responses can take 4-5 seconds to reply.
-Talk when green, don't talk when red

 ## Roadmap